Neurology

 The curricula for Advanced Training in Neurology has been redesigned.
 From 2026, first year trainees will be enrolled in the new curriculum.

-The Neurology curricula were redesigned through a 5-stage process.
-The new curricula have been widely consulted on and approved by the College Education Committee.
+New curricula for Neurology were redesigned through a 5-stage process.
+The curricula were widely consulted on and approved by the College Education Committee and will be implemented with incoming first year trainees in 2026.

 The new curricula are competency-based programs and include new learning goals, assessment tools, criteria for progression throughout the phases of training, and will be supported by a new technology platform, the Training Management Platform (TMP).